johan-andersson01/biblion/README.md

 > password: foobar9000

-These can be changed later when logging in in the browser.
+These can be changed later on site, after you've logged in.

+## Deployment

+This can be easily deployed on Heroku for free.
+If you're interested in this, see [Michael Hartl's Rails Tutorial](https://www.railstutorial.org/book/beginning)

-# Porting to another language
+## Porting to another language

 Since this project has been built for Swedish users in mind, much of the interface is written in Swedish.
 Here are some tips if you want to port this project to another language & location:

 * Go through all files under `/app/views/` and look for Swedish words and sentences.
 * Replace all instances of `CS.states(:se)` with your country of choice.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Acknowledgements

+This project would not have been possible without the writings of Michael Hartl: [Ruby on Rails Tutorial](https://www.railstutorial.org).